Our plan is simple

 At the core of that network are our board members, special advisors, and staff volunteers.
 As we move forward we will select a national advisory council, at least 1000 charter members, and 11,000 general members.
 We will maintain a commitment to represent proportionately the theological, cultural and geographic diversity of Christian faith communities in the U.S.

 Our 12 board members keep us true to our mission and vision by providing governance, fiscal and legal oversight, policy development, and employee oversight, and support through their prayers and gifts.

-Jane became a licensed counselor following a long career as a nurse and nurse educator, plus stints in research and medical records analysis.
-Building upon her medical experience and her Bachelor’s in nursing from Ohio State, Jane completed her master’s in community counseling at UNC-Greensboro and began work as a psychotherapist with her Christian faith as the foundation.
-She sees clients of all ages in her solo practice in Lewisville and Winston-Salem, but pursues her special interests in children and families, mood disorders, ADHD, life transitions, and grief and loss.
-Jane and husband Mark have three adult children.
-She is an active member of Lewisville Baptist Church and is a facilitator in the Bipolar Support group ministry at First Presbyterian Church.
+Jane became a licensed professional counselor following a long career as a clinical nurse manager and educator, followed by work in medical research and medical records analysis.
+Building upon her medical experience and her Bachelor’s in nursing from The Ohio State University, Jane completed her master’s in community counseling at UNC-Greensboro and worked as a psychotherapist with her Christian faith as the foundation.
+She began retirement in January 2018 and along with her husband Mark is enjoying their three adult children and families, including grandson August, born November 2017.
+She and her husband Mark are active members of Lewisville Baptist Church and she is a facilitator in the Bipolar Support group ministry at First Presbyterian Church in Winston-Salem.

 For more: www.linkedin.com/in/jane-bardou-283b4416